forthtemple/openworlddart/readme.md

 *Spatial features*.

-Alongside using threedarts existing spatial placement of objects in a scene there also procedure to make it easy to place objects on a terrain at a certain point and also turn and scale.
+Alongside using threedarts existing spatial placement of objects in a scene there also procedures to make it easy to place objects on a terrain at a certain point and also turn and scale them.
 All turn values are in degrees with 0 degrees being north and 90 being east.
-It also has functions making it easy to hide 3D objects if the camera gets a certain distance away from an object.
-It also includes spatial lerping making it possible to move an object along a terrain from one point to another in a given amount of time.
+Spatial functions make it easy to hide 3D objects if the camera gets a certain distance away from an object helping to increase frame rate.
+There is also spatial lerping making it possible to move an object along a terrain from one point to another in a given amount of time.
 Similarly with turning an object it is possible to lerp.
-Eg turn 90 degrees in 1 second.
-It also includes functions to make it easy to place an object in front of a camera.
+For example turn 90 degrees in 1 second such as in this example:

 ```
     // Example of a fountain moving south 1 unit taking 1 second to lerp and also spinning from 90 degrees to 180 degress in 1 second
     var fountain = await OPENWORLD.Model.createModel('assets/models/fountain.glb');
     OPENWORLD.Space.worldToLocalSurfaceObjHide(
-        fountain, 1,1, 0.0, 7);             // Set the position of the fountain on the surface and hide if over 7 units away
+        fountain, 1,1, 0.0, 7);             // Set the position of the fountain on the surface and hide if its over 7 units away
     OPENWORLD.Space.objTurn(fountain, 90);          // Set angle plane is facing east
     scene.add(fountain);